celdond/Tribute-Page/README.md

 # Tribute-Page

+## Overview

-A Tribute Web page to Honkai Star Rail using HTML and CSS.
+A Tribute Web page to Honkai Star Rail by Mihoyo using HTML and CSS.

+## Viewing the Page

+Clone the repository locally and open the index.html file using a modern, up-to-date browser.